 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Patients should be advised to take Nitrofurantoin Macrocrystals with food to further enhance tolerance and improve drug absorption.
+Information for Patients: Patients should be advised to take Nitrofurantoin Macrocrystals capsules with food to further enhance tolerance and improve drug absorption.
 Patients should be instructed to complete the full course of therapy; however, they should be advised to contact their physician if any unusual symptoms occur during therapy.

-Many patients who cannot tolerate microcrystalline nitrofurantoin are able to take Nitrofurantoin Macrocrystals without nausea.
+Many patients who cannot tolerate microcrystalline nitrofurantoin are able to take Nitrofurantoin Macrocrystals capsules without nausea.

-Patients should be advised not to use antacid preparations containing magnesium trisilicate while taking Nitrofurantoin Macrocrystals.
+Patients should be advised not to use antacid preparations containing magnesium trisilicate while taking Nitrofurantoin Macrocrystals capsules.